vuejs/vue2-ssr-docs/en/api.md

   })
   ```

   Note that the cache object should at least implement `get` and `set`.
 In addition, `get` and `has` can be optionally async if they accept a second argument as callback.
-This allows the cache to make use of async APIs, e.g. a redis client:
+This allows the cache to make use of async APIs, e.g. a Redis client:

   ``` js
   const renderer = createRenderer({